dtsimon/FOLSOM/README.md

 I personally put the `FOLSOM.sh` file at `~/Applications/`.

-The `.FOLSOM-lookup.txt` should be placed in your home directory (again, details below).
+The `FOLSOM_lookup.txt` should be placed in your home directory and renamed with a dot at the start, to `.FOLSOM_lookup.txt` and (again, details below).

 You can create your own Automator quick action or modify the one included here.
 Read [Apple's guide to Automator quick actions here](https://support.apple.com/en-gb/guide/automator/aut73234890a/mac).